Donate

 Step 3: Challenge any bad decisions

-If, while seeking help, you are denied treatment or facing a decision like not being referred for an assessment, you can challenge that decision.
-This can be done in multiple ways; head to our 'Overturning bad decisions and understanding good decisions' page on our website.
+If, while seeking help, you're denied treatment or are not referred for an assessment, you have the right to challenge these decisions.
+You can learn how to do this on our 'Overturning bad decisions and understanding good decisions' page.

 Step 4: Seek support from those around you